georgejieh/air_traffic_analysis/README.md

 ## Overview

-This report presents a comprehensive analysis of air traffic data, with the specific objective of determining the best investment opportunity among three major airlines: Delta, American Airlines, and Southwest.
-The analysis focuses on various aspects such as flight volumes, delays, cancellations, and overall airline performance.
-It is divided into two parts: the first part involves querying a MySQL database to extract insights, while the second part (temporarily not covered here) will utilize Tableau for advanced visualizations and further analysis.
+This comprehensive report aims to identify the best investment opportunity among Delta, American Airlines, and Southwest based on a detailed analysis of air traffic data.
+The report is structured into two key sections: the SQL analysis of raw data and the Tableau visualization-driven exploration.
+We investigate various metrics, including flight volumes, delays, cancellations, and airline performance.
+The Tableau section offers a visual understanding of the data, highlighting trends and patterns that support the investment decision-making process.

 ## Part 1: Analysis with MySQL